ThePhilippeH/explainingCancerAI/README.md

 ## Background

 ### What is AI Explainability?
 AI explainability refers to the ability of an AI model to provide clear, understandable reasons for its predictions.
-In certain applications with
-In fields like healthcare, explainability is essential for fostering trust among doctors and medical professionals.
+In certain applications within fields like healthcare, explainability is essential for fostering trust among doctors and medical professionals.
 By providing clear and interpretable insights into how AI models make decisions, explainability helps clinicians understand and validate the reasoning behind predictions.
 This trust is critical for the successful integration of AI into clinical workflows.

 Moreover, AI models have the potential to uncover subtle patterns in medical data that may not be immediately visible to even the most experienced doctors.
 In the example that we use, in skin cancer detection, AI could identify previously unseen features in dermatological images that correlate with specific conditions.
 Explainability techniques like LIME and GRAD-CAM allow doctors to visualize these patterns, possibly even bringing to light features that were previously ignored.
 This would both allow to improve diagnostic accuracy and aid doctors in making more informed decisions.